Skip to main content

 ...

 Pay attention on how emit parameter of browserCommands was introduced.
 It is used to tell Drayman to execute passed callbacks.
 In our case we are executing onClose callback after alert is executed.
+It also passes text parameter.
 Now modify home.tsx component:

 src/components/home.tsx

 Now when user clicks a button, an alert will be shown.
-After closing an alert, a text "You have closed an alert!" will be shown on page:
+After closing an alert, a text from passed text parameter "You have closed an alert!" will be shown on page:

 http://localhost:3033